 LOCAL SIZE

-For usage in the inline assembler block of the function prolog code, the compiler supplies a symbol called __LOCAL SIZE.
-In custom prolog code, this symbol is used to allocate space for local variables on the stack frame.
+For implementation within the inline assembler section of the function prolog code, the compiler provides a symbol known as __LOCAL SIZE.
+When crafting custom prolog code, this symbol serves the purpose of reserving memory for local variables within the stack frame.

 mov eax, [ebp - __LOCAL_SIZE] ;Error